 Red or purple-tinged foliage and wilting are two common magnesium deficiency symptoms, a common ailment in Christmas Cacti.
 It occurs mainly during the winter months when feeding and watering are restricted and cold temperatures slow the plant's nutrient uptake.
-The cactus does best in winter at temperatures around 55 to 65 °F (13 to 18 °C).
+In winter, the cactus does best at temperatures around 55 to 65 °F (13 to 18 °C).
 Correcting a magnesium deficiency can be done with Epsom salts.
-It usually helps provide a supplemental feeding of 1 teaspoon of Epsom salts dissolved in one gallon (3.8 l) of water.
+It usually helps provide a supplemental feeding of 1 teaspoon of Epsom salts dissolved in one gallon (3.8 l) water.
 Pour the mixture into a spray bottle and spritz the tops and undersides of the foliage.
 Reapply the mixture every two weeks until the foliage returns to its original color.

 - Back to genus Schlumbergera